kuzzleio/documentation/src/guide/2/getting-started/getting-started/index.md

 # Kuzzle is now running
 ```

 Your Kuzzle is now running!
-To test it, you can explore the main HTTP API by clicking this <a href="http://localhost:7512?pretty=true">link</a> or by using cURL on the command line:
+To test it, you can explore the main HTTP API by clicking this [link](http://localhost:7512?pretty=true) or by using cURL on the command line:

 ```bash
 curl "http://localhost:7512/?pretty=true"